Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Experiments

-Taking $p^{(b)}$ as an example for illustration, the heatmap of variances of each component of $p^{(b)}$ for the $x$ and $y$ coordinates are shown in Fig. \ref{fig:var}.
-As can be seen, the variances in $x, y$ coordinates are larger in the region $2.0\leq x \leq 3.0 \ m$ and $2.0 \leq y \leq 3.0 \ m$.
+Taking the two-component Gaussian mixtures $p^{(b)}$ for illustration, the heatmap of variances of each component of $p^{(b)}$ for the $x$ and $y$ coordinates are shown in Fig. \ref{fig:var}.
+As we can see, the variances in $x, \ y$ coordinates are larger in the region $2.0\leq x \leq 3.0 \ m$ and $2.0 \leq y \leq 3.0 \ m$.
 The variances do not change in $\theta$ and $v$ coordinates in the experiments.
-However, it is important to note that the proposed approaches are capable of handling cases where the variances may change in all dimensions of the states.
+However, we note that the proposed approach is capable of handling cases where the variances may change in all dimensions of the states.